koengr/QCforBusiness/_essentials/applications-overview.md

 algorithms with plausible business applications.
 To assess their advantage, we split our main question into two parts:

-- What are projected applications with a quantum speedup?
+- What applications offer a quantum speedup?

-- How large is the practical advantage these speedups?
+- How large is this speedup in practice?

 [^3]: https://quantumalgorithmzoo.org/

-## What are projected applications with a quantum speedup?
+## What applications offer a quantum speedup?

 We foresee four major families of use cases where quantum computing can make a real impact on society.
 We briefly discuss each of them here and link to a later chapter that discusses each application in more depth.

 ### 1. Simulation of other quantum systems: molecules, materials, and chemical processes
+{: .no_toc }

 Most materials can be accurately simulated on classical computers.
 However, in some specific situations, the locations of atoms and